 A tummy tuck surgery (abdominoplasty) is a plastic surgery procedure that removes excess skin on the tummy.
 This is often the case for women who are post-pregnancy.
 Pregnancy stretches the skin, and weight gain may also result from pregnancy.
 Hormones and diet come into play when it comes to pregnancy weight gain.

-The best time to get a tummy tuck is when you have reached a stable weight after giving birth.
+Wait to get a tummy tuck until after you have reached a stable weight.
 This usually takes at least several months post pregnancy.
-A commitment to dieting, certain exercises and an overall healthy lifestyle are the first step to getting in shape quickly after pregnancy.
+A commitment to dieting, exercises and an overall healthy lifestyle are the first step to getting in healthy and fit after pregnancy.

 There are many different kinds of tummy tucks.
 Women who have had a c-section can benefit greatly from a mini tummy tuck.
 This procedure removes the loose flap of skin that hangs on the lower tummy after a cesarean delivery.